Asian Relations Conference

-The Asian Relations Conference was an international conference that took place in New Delhi from 23 March to 2 April, 1947.
-Organized by the Indian Council of World Affairs (ICWA), the Conference was hosted by Jawaharlal Nehru, then the Vice-President of the interim Viceroy's Executive Council, and presided by Sarojini Naidu.
+The Asian Relations Conference was an international conference that took place in New Delhi from 23 March to 2 April 1947.
+Organized by the Indian Council of World Affairs (ICWA), the conference was hosted by Jawaharlal Nehru, then the Vice-President of the interim Viceroy's Executive Council, and presided over by Sarojini Naidu.
 Its goal was to promote cultural, intellectual and social exchange between Asian countries.

-Envisioned to be non-political, the Conference included almost all Asian countries, as well as several independence movements.
+Envisioned as apolitical, the conference included almost all Asian countries, as well as several independence movements.
 These included nations and communities that were on opposing sides, which inevitably raised political questions.
-Though the conference achieved an immediate sense of solidarity among Asian nations and saw the establishment of the Asian Relations Organisation, suspicions of an Indian or Chinese hegemony held by the minor nations did not allow the organisation to be effective, nor the second Asian Relations Conference held in 1950 to be as successful as the first.
+Although the conference achieved an immediate sense of solidarity among Asian nations and saw the establishment of the Asian Relations Organisation, suspicions of an Indian or Chinese hegemony held by the minor nations did not allow the organisation to be effective, nor the second Asian Relations Conference held in 1950 to be as successful as the first.

-Conception and organisation
+Background

+Origins

 It is not known who first conceived the idea of the Asian conference.
-Though Nehru stated, in the opening speech of the conference, that "the idea of such a conference arose simultaneously in many minds and many countries of Asia", some observers at the conference attributed the conference to Nehru.
+Though Nehru stated, in the opening speech of the conference, that "the idea of such a conference arose simultaneously in many minds and many countries of Asia", some observers at the conference attributed it to Nehru.
 As early as December 1945, Jawaharlal Nehru stated in an interview that an Asian conference could further promote cooperation between Asian countries.
 Reporter Phillips Talbot stated that the conference was conceived by Nehru in 1946 as a response to the impact of the Second World War on Asia.
 In March of that year, Nehru had a meeting with Aung San during his South East Asia tour.
-It was reported that the topic of an Asian Conference was discussed.
+It was reported that the topic of an Asian conference was discussed.
 In August, he credited the 1927 League against Imperialism, which he attended, as his inspiration for an Asian conference.
 Another possible engineer of the conference was B. Shiva Rao, who was involved in the Indian Institute of International Affairs (IIIA) and the Indian Council of World Affairs (ICWA), and who attended Institute of Pacific Relations (IPR) and United Nations conferences.
-In September 1945, he proposed the idea of an Asian conference, parallel to that of the United Nation's, to the ICWA and Nehru.
+In September 1945, he proposed the idea of an Asian conference, parallel to that of the United Nations', to the ICWA and Nehru.